machinomy/hub/README.md

 but ensure you correctly deployed machinomy-contracts, see instructions below)

 PORT - listening port for hub

-CORS_ORIGIN - Hub able to receive requests from this URL only.
-See [MDN](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) for more info.

 DATABASE_URL - connection URL for the database. postgresql:// prefix **is mandatory**.